Skip to main content

 Why is the correct MTU setting important?

-The correct MTU setting is crucial for optimising network performance and efficiency.
-An MTU that is too low can lead to an increased number of packets, while an MTU that is too high can lead to fragmentation, both of which can impair network performance.
+A MTU that is too low can lead to an increased number of packets, while an MTU that is too high can cause fragmentation — both of which can negatively impact network performance.

 How can I check the MTU of my connection?